Rods: Steve has been affiliated with St. Croix since 1988 and has found no reason to use any other brand.

 “If you can find one in a tackle shop somewhere, buy it because you won’t regret it,” Steve says of the AC-300A.
 “Otherwise, for a reel that will stand up to musky abuse, you need to spend at least $200 and up.
 Between larger baits, no-stretch line, and longer rods that create more casting power, lesser reels won’t hold up.”

-Good reels that Steve has personally used and suggests are: Shimano Tranx PG, Abu Garcia Revo Toro Winch 60, Abu Revo Toro Beast, and Daiwa Luna 300.
+Good reels that Steve has personally used and suggests are the Shimano Tranx series, Shimano Conquest, Abu Garcia Revo Toro series, and Daiwa Luna 300.

 Lures: Steve believes that lures are tools, and there are no magic baits.
 Each one is used for a specific situation.
 His tackle box is filled with lures like Mepps, Double Cowgirls, DepthRaiders, Slammers, Reef Hawgs, TopRaiders, Teasertails, Grandmas, Jakes, Stompers, Bull Dawgs, Shallow Invaders, Jackpots, and Triple D’s, to name a few.

-Steve uses Mister Twister tails to add color and vibration to many of his bucktail offerings.
+Steve often uses Mister Twister tails to add color and vibration to many of his bucktail offerings.

 Nets: You will find only Frabill’s Big Kahuna or Power Catch Big Game nets in Steve’s boat.
 Not only are these nets large enough to easily capture the biggest musky, but they feature treated, knotless netting, which ensures a safe environment for a netted fish.
 Frabill’s new Pow’r Lok yoke system allows easy extension of the handle.